Deni90/singleDigitNixieClock/README.md

 # Single Digit Nixie Clock

 A small project combining ESP32 with a vintage Soviet Nixie tube from the 70’ to create an artistic clock.
+Originally developed on ESP8266/Arduino, now evolved to ESP32 with ESP-IDF for greater performance and stability.

 Huge thank you to **[PCBWay](https://www.pcbway.com)** for sponsoring this project!